StringhiniLab/GitHubProceduresLab/README.md

 Please note that the github_procedures project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

-## Inspired?
-Cite Us!
+## Cite Us
-If you use this book, please cite it as follows:
+If you use this manual, please cite it as follows:

-**D'Andrea, F., & Stringhini, S. Code Lab Management Guidelines: R and GitHub Starter Kit for New Team Members [Computer software]. https://github.com/StringhiniLab/GitHubProceduresLab. *https://doi.org/10.5281/zenodo.14510774***
+**D'Andrea, F., & Stringhini, S. Code Management Guidelines: R and GitHub Starter Kit for New Team Members. https://github.com/StringhiniLab/GitHubProceduresLab. *https://doi.org/10.5281/zenodo.14510774***

 ## Session Info
 The current environment setup is managed using `renv` to ensure reproducibility.
 The session info is as follows: